 The Society subsequently measures its financial assets and liabilities at amortized cost less impairment, except for those equities quoted in an active market, which are measured at fair value.
 The Society has also irrevocably elected to measure its fixed income investments at fair value.
-All changes in fair value of the Society's investments in equities quoted in an active market and in fixed income investments are recorded in the statement of revenue and expenses and disclosed in Note 3.
+All changes in fair value of the Society's investments in equities quoted in an active market and in fixed income investments are recorded in the statement of revenue and expenses.